ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R81]**
 A BPI Subject Account MUST have a cryptographically verifiable audit trail from BPI Subject Account inception to its closure.

 *This is a critical audit requirement to ensure ease of compliance with regulatory statutes across jurisdictions.
 Audit trail in the context of this document refers to the time sequenced capture of the state of a data structure within a BPI such as a BPI Subject Account from state instantiation to state deletion or archiving including all successful and unsuccessful state changes.
 An audit trail is said to be cryptographically verifiable if the audit trail includes auxiliary cryptographic information that allows 3rd parties to verify an audit trail as consistent.
-Creating a linked chain of hashes of each audit trail entry such as a Merkle proof is an example of such auxilliary cryptographic information.*
+Creating a linked chain of hashes of each audit trail entry such as a Merkle proof is an example of such auxiliary cryptographic information.*

 #### **[R82]**
 A BPI Subject Account MUST be encrypted to and decrypted by a cryptographic key only known to the BPI Subject Account owner.